valtech-ch/aem-dispatcher-filter/README.md

 In general we find that dispatcher filters 'in the wild' are poorly implemented and as a result exploits that make use of crafted URLs to evade filtering are common.
 Key problems are:

-- The OOTB dispatcher filter files on which most rulesets are based are very weak.
+- The OOTB dispatcher filter files on which most rulesets are based are weak.
 The archetype filters are designed primarily to ensure that AEM works when newly set-up and contribute little to security in their raw form.

 - An accepted firewall best practice of deny/allow is only loosely followed in most live dispatcher filter rulesets, that is, paraphrased: